Extension

 The question we are most asked is: How to add a custom carrier?

 We have experimented and studied approximately ~100 shipping carriers API/web services to design the karrio structure as it is.
+The good news is that making it easy to add a custom carrier fits perfectly with karrio' vision.

 To integrate a custom carrier at this stage, you will need: